Syndace/python-omemo/functionality.md

         - [x] when multiple backends are used together, the generic type can be chosen as the lowest common denominator between all backend output types, and implement the deserialization methods accordingly
     - [x] device lists are automatically refreshed when encountering a message by a device that is not cached
     - [x] the backend to decrypt the message with is implicitly selected by looking at the type of the message structure
-    - [x] in case there is no session with the sending device, a new session is transparently initiated
-        - [x] requires empty OMEMO messages
-    - [x] whether messages of devices with undecided trust are decrypted is configurable
+    - [x] messages sent by devices with undecided trust are decrytped
         - [x] it is detectable in case the message of an undecided device was decrypted
     - [x] duplicate messages are not detected, that task is up to the application